Criminal Tribes Act: Post-independence reforms

-In January 1947, Government of Bombay set up a committee, which included B.G.
+In January 1947, the Government of Bombay set up a committee, which included B.G.
 Kher, then Chief Minister Morarji Desai, and Gulzarilal Nanda, to look into the matter of 'criminal tribes'.
 In 1949, after a long campaign led by Communist leaders such as P. Ramamurthi and P. Jeevanandham, and Forward Bloc leader U. Muthuramalingam Thevar, who had led many agitations in the villages since 1929 urging the people to defy the CTA, the number of tribes listed under the CTA was reduced.
 Other provincial governments soon followed suit.

 The Act was repealed in August 1949, which resulted in 2,300,000 tribals being decriminalised.
 The committee appointed in the same year by the central government to study the utility of the existence of this law, reported in 1950 that the system violated the spirit of the Indian constitution.

 A massive crime wave after the criminal tribes were denotified led to a public outcry.
 The Habitual Offenders Act (HOA) (1952) was enacted in the place of CTA; it states that a habitual offender is one who has been a victim of subjective and objective influences and has manifested a set practice in crime, and also presents a danger to society.
 The HOA effectively re-stigmatised the already marginalised "criminal tribes".